 The Company also has additional plans for post-retirement benefits for certain key executives.
 The Company has acquired insurance policies, with the bank subsidiary as owner and beneficiary, which it may use as a source to pay potential benefits to the plan participants.
-These contracts are carried at their cash surrender value, which amounted to \$1,605,421, \$1,604,333 and \$1,473,607 at December 31, 2017, 2016 and 2015, respectively.
-The present value of accumulated benefits under these plans using an interest rate of 4.25% and the projected unit cost method has been accrued.
-The accrual amounted to \$1,573,004, \$1,544,017 and \$1,519,537 at December 31, 2017, 2016 and 2015, respectively, and is included in Employee and director benefit plans liabilities.
+These contracts are carried at their cash surrender value, which amounted to \$1,729,904 and \$1,605,421 at December 31, 2018 and 2017, respectively.
+The present value of accumulated benefits under these plans using an interest rate of 4.00% and the projected unit cost method has been accrued.
+The accrual amounted to \$1,613,326 and \$1,573,004 at December 31, 2018 and 2017, respectively, and is included in Employee and director benefit plans liabilities.

 Additionally, there are two endorsement split dollar policies, with the bank subsidiary as owner and beneficiary, which provide a guaranteed death benefit to the participants' beneficiaries.
-These contracts are carried at their cash surrender value, which amounted to \$299,242, \$292,063 and \$284,664 at December 31, 2017, 2016 and 2015, respectively.
-The present value of accumulated benefits under these plans using an interest rate of 4.25% in 2017 and 2016 and 4.50% in 2015, and the projected unit cost method has been accrued.
-The accrual amounted to \$96,547, \$88,798 and \$82,202 at December 31, 2017, 2016 and 2015, respectively, and is included in Employee and director benefit plans liabilities.
+These contracts are carried at their cash surrender value, which amounted to \$306,146 and \$299,242 at December 31, 2018 and 2017, respectively.
+The present value of accumulated benefits under these plans using an interest rate of 4.00% and the projected unit cost method has been accrued.
+The accrual amounted to \$97,587 and \$96,547 at December 31, 2018 and 2017, respectively, and is included in Employee and director benefit plans liabilities.

 The Company has additional plans for post-retirement benefits for directors.
 The Company has acquired insurance policies, with the bank subsidiary as owner and beneficiary, which it may use as a source to pay potential benefits to the plan participants.
-These contracts are carried at their cash surrender value, which amounted to \$173,892, \$166,822 and \$157,051 at December 31, 2017, 2016 and 2015, respectively.
-The present value of accumulated benefits under these plans using an interest rate of 4.25% in 2017 and 2016 and 4.50% in 2015, and the projected unit cost method has been accrued.
-The accrual amounted to \$214,968, \$216,020 and \$212,662 at December 31, 2017, 2016 and 2015, respectively, and is included in Employee and director benefit plans liabilities.
+These contracts are carried at their cash surrender value, which amounted to \$184,070 and \$173,892 at December 31, 2018 and 2017, respectively.
+The present value of accumulated benefits under these plans using an interest rate of 4.00% and the projected unit cost method has been accrued.
+The accrual amounted to \$213,661 and \$214,968 at December 31, 2018 and 2017, respectively, and is included in Employee and director benefit plans liabilities.